This article was first published on PCH1 Road Trip: Pacific Coast Highway & Travel Guide and is republished here with permission.

 In British Columbia, you will find small towns and interesting museums worth exploring.
 But the highlight of the trip is the drive-through Yukon territory.
 You will drive along the Continental Divide and have beautiful views and scenic vistas.
 Kluane National Park and Reserve, a UNESCO World Heritage Site, is another breathtaking attraction along the road.

 Then cross the Canadian border into Alaska at Milepost 1221.
 In Alaska, enjoy the stunning beauty of the tundras and the wildlife including bears, moose, caribou, eagles, migrating cranes, songbirds, and more.
 See the snow-capped mountain ranges and explore the trails.
 Stop at Delta Junction in Alaska, which is the official end of the road.
-From here you can drive onwards to Fairbanks for an Alaska road trip.
+From here you can drive onwards to Fairbanks for a memorable Alaska road trip.

 Road to Hana